 Posted on

-FRS-12 Solo Skiff Build Part 2
+FRS-12 Solo Micro Skiff Build Part 2

 You can build your own boat using our plans and instructional videos describing how to build a boat!